rinsarmu/alx-system_engineering-devops/0x00-shell_basics/README.md

-this directory prints absolute path of current directory.
+ this directory explains how to display current working directory